jamiechang917/AI-chan/README.md

 # Prerequisite
 * Python 3.10
-* [Stable-Diffusion webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) installed in `stable-diffusion-webui` folder
+* [Stable-Diffusion webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) installed in `stable-diffusion-webui` folder.
+And make sure you select [`anything-v5`](https://huggingface.co/stablediffusionapi/anything-v5) model.
 * Your OpenAI API key in each file in `src/gpt` folder

 # How to run